Uncover the future of SPARC Emulation with Charon SSP.

 But in general, these are the things that you should keep in mind before replacing legacy systems:

-Charon operates on the fundamental principles of Lift and Shift migration.
+Charon operates on the fundamental principles of Lift–and-Shift migration.
 This indicates that the applications do not require any changes.
 The original hardware will be replaced in just a few days.
 There is no need to write or modify any code.
 Essential applications will operate seamlessly on a new and reliable platform.

 Legacy systems are outdated software, hardware, or technology that continue to be utilized in several companies, even though they have been surpassed by more advanced solutions.

-If you are replacing a legacy system, it is critical to be aware of the limitations of your existing system and develop a list of requirements of your new system.
-This involves a comprehensive assessment of the existing system to identify what works well and what does not, which will set the clear requirements for the modernized system.
+If you are replacing a legacy system, it is critical to be aware of the limitations of your existing system and develop a list of requirements for your new system.
+This involves a comprehensive assessment of the existing system to identify what works well and what does not, which will set clear requirements for the modernized system.